sendgrid/docs/source/Glossary/sender_reputation.md

 The Reputation score is a score about your email deliverability reputation scored from 0-100 (100 being the best) based on information abour your sending habits, including:

--	Low bounce rates
--	Few spam complaints
--	The ratio of invalid emails sent out
--	Consistent mailing volume

-To achieve the highest reputation possible, we recommend that you have an opt-in process to the email addresses you send to, don’t purchase email lists, and continue to keep your lists clean.

-{% anchor h2 %}
-How is my reputation calculated?
-{% endanchor %}

 * Low bounce rates
 * Very few spam complaints
 * The ratio of invalid emails sent out
 * Consistent mailing volume

-To achieve the highest reputation possible, we recommend that you have an industry standard opt-in process, don't rent or buy email lists and always keep your lists clean.
+To achieve the highest reputation possible, we recommend that you have an opt-in process to the email addresses you send to, don’t purchase email lists, and continue to keep your lists clean.